Australia–Japan relations: Late 20th century

 A number of Australian politicians have been awarded the Order of the Rising Sun, the first national decoration awarded by the Japanese government.
 Recipients include former Prime Ministers of Australia such as Edmund Barton, Robert Menzies, John McEwen, Malcolm Fraser, Bob Hawke and John Howard.

-Australia and Japan have agreed to work together towards the reform of the United Nations, including the realisation of Japan's permanent membership of the Security Council, and to strengthen various regional forums, including the Asia-Pacific Economic Cooperation (APEC), the ASEAN Regional Forum (ARF) and the East Asia Summit (EAS).
+Australia and Japan have agreed to work together towards the reform of the United Nations, including the realisation of Japan's permanent membership of the Security Council, and to strengthen various regional forums, including not only APEC, but also the ASEAN Regional Forum (ARF) and the East Asia Summit (EAS).

 21st century

 In March 2007, Australia and Japan signed a joint security pact.
 The scope of security cooperation includes: